 Heritage landscape assessments commissioned have included 19th century parks to mid-century modernism landscapes - cemeteries, urban parks, agricultural, tourist sites, urban places, gardens and trees.Read full profile

 WellingtonLate 19th New Zealand museum collections, built heritage, engineering heritage

 I gained my Master of Museum and Heritage Studies from Victoria University of Wellington in 2008, joining PHANZA that same year.

-I then primarily worked as a contract historian for Heritage New Zealand, and in 2010 I started part-time work as the IPENZ Heritage Advisor.
+I then primarily worked as a contract historian for Heritage New Zealand, and in 2010 I started part-time work as the IPENZ Heritage Advisor (now Engineers New Zealand).
 Other projects I have been involved with include developing some of the stories for the Ministry of Culture and Heritage's Roadside Stories (www.mch.govt.nz/roadside/).
 In mid-2016 I started full-time work as a Heritage Advisor for Heritage New Zealand.

-I joined the PHANZA Committee in 2011 and am continuing on the Committee for 2016-17 in the Secretary role.
+I joined the PHANZA Committee in 2011 and was Secretary between 2014 and 2017.
 Read full profile